Geocaching

 I have 2 additional travel bugs (Carrotking’s Snowflake & Carrotking’s Christmas Pickle Tag) which can be discovered in our Christmas tree at Christmas time.

 I organized my 1st Geocaching Event (a get-together at the fortress Otzberg) on March 24th, 2019: 30 geocaching teams attended it.
 My 2nd Geocaching Event took place on May 26th, 2019 at the fortress at Breuberg: 25 geochaching teams enjoyed it.
 The Geocaching Headquarter awarded me with the possibility to hold a Community Celebration Event and I chose Potzberg Hill close to Piglett’s Hill to be the location and met with cachers on November 14th, 2021.
 On Aug 22nd, 2022, I held my 1st event abroad: Carrotking@Ambleteuse (F).
 My 2nd event abroad was Carrotking@Termeno (I) on Oct 17th, 2022.
 In March 2023, I held 3 more events in South Africa (Jo’burg, Langebaan & Paarl).
+My 1st event in England / Wales (Llandudno) took place this March.
+In April, I hosted my 1st event in Poland and in June, I did one in the Netherlands.
+During our PNW trip, I held events in Seattle and in Victoria BC (CAN).

 Where does Geocaching come from?